EternalBeats/EternalBeats/README.md

 ### Other stuff that I do

 [<img align="center" alt="HackLabs" width="100px" src="images/hacklabs.jpg">][HackLabs]
-Me and the guys trying to pull some new guys to the cyber world with a fun miniCTF challenges
+Me and the boys trying to pull some new guys to the cyber world with a fun miniCTF challenges [Github][HackLabsGit]

 [<img align="center" alt="Cyber Security Community" width="100px" src="images/csc.png">][CSC]
 As one of the active members and one of the mentor there